aleshaleksey/fansys23/11-weapons-armour.md

 ___
 ### Light blades

 This is something of a misnomer.
 Light blades refers to smaller one handed bladed weapons that weight no more than 2lb.
 It also refers to certain thrown weapons whose use is similar to that of bladed weapons.
 Light blades are typically easily hidden.
 All light blades can cause "bleeding".
 Not all light blades have the light properties.
-All blades give a +1 HiT to proficient wielders who are not "disabled".
-Wielding two blades gives a +2 total "shield" bonus to HiT if the wielder also has ["Offhand fighting II"](06-abilities.md#offhand-fighting-i-iv).
+All blades give a +1 HiT (shield[weapon]) to proficient wielders who are not "disabled".
+Wielding two blades gives a +2 total "shield[weapon]" bonus to HiT if the wielder also has ["Offhand fighting II"](06-abilities.md#offhand-fighting-i-iv).

 |Weapon|Special Properties|Manoeuvres|